JO-Techs/JO-Techs/README.md

 #  Welcome to my GitHub

 Welcome to my GitHub profile!
-I'm **Joel**, a passionate and driven **Computer Science enthusiast** , Python Enthusiast, AI Generalist and into the field of Cybersecurity in general & Edge Computing
+I'm **Joel**, a passionate and driven **Computer Science enthusiast** , Python Enthusiast, AI Generalist and into the field of Cybersecurity & Edge Computing

 ---